Dallas museum gives context to JFK assassination

-DALLAS, November 22, 2013 — Looking out the sixth floor window of the former Texas School Book Depository is a surreal experience.
+DALLAS, November 22, 2013 — Looking out the sixth-floor window of the former Texas School Book Depository is a surreal experience.
 About 12:30 p.m. on Nov.
 22, 1963, three shots rang out, killed a president and forever changed the course of history.

 According to the Warren Commission, Lee Harvey Oswald fired three shots from the sixth floor of the Texas School Book Depository, killing President John F. Kennedy.
-The event remains as intriguing today as it did in 1963, and thousands of people visit historic Dealey Plaza ever year, hoping to connect with an event that remains seared in the nation’s collective mind.
+The event remains as intriguing today as it did in 1963, and thousands of people visit historic Dealey Plaza every year, hoping to connect with an event that remains seared in the nation’s collective mind.

 Down below, the plaza looks much as it did more than 49 years ago – from the grassy knoll to the triple overpass to an open window on the sixth floor.
 A National Historic Landmark District since 1993, Dealey Plaza looks as if it’s frozen in time.